John 10:10 is one of my favorite Bible verses.

 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

 In this verse, Jesus contrasts His desire for us (full, overflowing life) with the enemy’s ambition (total destruction and desolation).
-Here’s how I’m using this verse on a daily basis.
+Here’s how I use this verse on a daily basis.
 I call it the 10:10 strategy.

 We are constantly faced with a barrage of lies and temptations individually crafted by the enemy to attack our unique weaknesses, insecurities, and habits.
 As I am once again led down the rabbit hole of a familiar sin, I ask three simple questions.